 2. Trip to a Local Park

 My husband and I used to do this a lot when we first started dating.
 We would sit at a park and eat food, chat, nap and just hang out.
 Playing board games could also be fun, and definitely something that my husband and I have to do.
-I have actually seen this lawn game 3-in-1 deal that you can play outside.
+I have actually seen this lawn game 3-in-1 deal on Amazon that you can play outside.
 That would be fun and quite interesting.

 3. Weekend Camping Trip